William Drenttel: Winterhouse Studio and Winterhouse Editions (1997–2013)

-Winterhouse Editions (1997-2012)
+Winterhouse Studio designed nearly 100 covers of Poetry Magazine with Drenttel serving as creative director of the newly-established Poetry Foundation from 2004 to 2008.
+Drenttel had a pivotal role in developing its strategic plan; broad involvement in long-term planning, program development and marketing; design of all collateral materials to support national programming; and design and development of the Foundation websites.

-In 1997, Winterhouse also established its own publishing company, Winterhouse Editions, focused on literature, design and cultural criticism.
+Winterhouse Editions was a publishing company run by Winterhouse Studios, focused on literature, design and cultural criticism.
 Books published included works by Paul Auster, Thomas Bernhard, Michael Bierut, Paul Celan, Gloria Feldt, Grolier Club, Jessica Helfand, William Helfand, Siri Hustvedt, Hans Erich Nossack, James Salter, Susan Sontag, Leon Wieseltier and Hanns Zischler.
 Some works were published under the Winterhouse imprint with the Yale University Press, University of Chicago Press and Princeton Architectural Press.
-Additionally, Winterhouse published Below the Fold: an occasional journal exploring topics through visual narrative and critical inquiry.
+Additionally, Winterhouse published Below the Fold, an occasional journal exploring topics through visual narrative and critical inquiry.

+Jessica Helfand shut down Winterhouse Studio shortly after Drenttel's death in 2013.

-Winterhouse Institute (2006-2012)
+Winterhouse Institute (2006–2013)

-Drenttel established Winterhouse Institute in 2006 with the intent to focus on non-profit projects that support design innovation and education, as well as social and political initiatives.
+Drenttel established Winterhouse Institute in 2006 to focus on non-profit projects that support design innovation and education, as well as social and political initiatives.
 In 2011, Winterhouse Institute became a 501c3 non-profit organization.
+As of 2025, Winterhouse Institute continues its work in supporting design educators.

+Winterhouse Awards

-In 2006, Winterhouse Institute created the Winterhouse Awards for Design Writing & Criticism to increase the understanding of design, both within the profession and throughout American life.
-A collaboration with AIGA, the $10,000 award (along with additional $1,000 student prizes) recognized excellence in writing about design and encouraged the development of new young voices.
-After five years of recognizing the best in design writing by authors under 40 in the United States, the competition was discontinued in 2011.
+Created in 2006 in collaboration with AIGA, the Winterhouse Awards for Design Writing & Criticism aimed to increase the understanding of design, both within the profession and nationally.
+The $10,000 award (along with additional $1,000 student prizes) recognized the best in design writing by authors under 40 in the United States.
+The competition was discontinued in 2011.

+Polling Place Photo Project

-The Polling Place Photo Project was a nationwide experiment in citizen journalism to capture democracy in action: an archive of photographs taken by citizens at polling places on election days.
-Polling Place Photo Project was launched by Winterhouse Institute in October 2006 before the mid-term elections (in collaboration with AIGA).
-For the 2008 elections, the project was supported by The New York Times as a part of its political coverage — with photos appearing on the paper's homepage on Election Day, November 11, 2008, when Barack Obama was elected President.
-In total, over 4,000 photographs were submitted from all 50 states, as well as overseas polling places.
+The Polling Place Photo Project was a 2006–2008 nationwide photography project created in collaboration with AIGA: an archive of photographs taken by American citizens at polling places on caucus and election days.
+It was launched in October 2006 before the U.S. midterm elections.
+For the 2008 Presidential elections, it was supported by The New York Times, with project photos appearing on the paper's homepage on Election Day, when Barack Obama was elected President.
+All project photographs were distributed with Creative Commons licensing.

-Winterhouse Institute was awarded a $1.5 million grant by the Rockefeller Foundation in late 2008, supporting a three-year project to develop collective action and collaboration for social impact across the design industries.
-Projects during 2009-2011 included: